[Employee Interview] What kind of work does pre-sales in the technical sales department do?

 ▲ From left: Ohara, Nakagawa, Nakauchi

-This time, we asked members of the Technical Sales Department to dig deeper into the question, "What kind of person is suitable for pre-sales at Beyond?"
+with members of the Technical Sales Department"What kind of person is suited for pre-sales at Beyond?"we delved into the question,

 Interview with the Technical Sales Department